output configuration representation

 output enabled state

-Output is enabled or disabled
+output is enabled or disabled

 The enabled event notifies whether this output is currently enabled and used for displaying content by the server.
 The event is sent when binding to the output object and whenever later on an output changes its state by becoming enabled or disabled.